Veriqloud/kiwi_doc/general-doc/src/electronics/fpga/spi.md

 # SPI

-To manage spi transfers between master (fpga) and slaves (devices on Bread70), I use AXI Quad Spi IP.
+To manage spi transfers between master (fpga) and slaves (devices on Bread70), use AXI Quad Spi IP.
 - Configure IP in standard mode, and choose number of slaves on the same bus
 - spi_inout_mngt.v : used as a buffer between AXI Quad SPI pins and physical pins

-Based on the number of devices and their digital characteristics, I have 3 spi bus:
+Based on the number of devices and their digital characteristics, there are 3 spi buses:
 - SPI1: jitter cleaner and tdc
 - SPI2: clockchip, fast dac, slow dac
 - SPI3: slow adc